Skype Adds Real-time Code Editor Feature 1

 3. One only needs to visit Skype.com/interviews to get started

-We hope Microsoft will continue to add more support and updates to the feature and strive to create an awesome user experience all round.
+We hope Microsoft will continue to support and add updates to the feature and strive to create an awesome user experience all around.

 0Shares